Developing a Robust Funding Strategy

 What it Takes:

-• Search for philanthropic grant opportunities by exploring grants databases and connecting with local philanthropic foundations – including family, corporate, and community foundations.
+• Search for philanthropic grant opportunities by exploring grant databases (such as those listed below) and connecting with local philanthropic foundations – including family, corporate, and community foundations.

 • Understand all requirements, prepare grant proposals, and submit applications.

-• Contract with outside development professionals for support in identifying funding sources, preparing grant proposals, and submitting applications.
+• In some cases, it may be necessary to contract with outside development professionals for support in identifying funding sources, preparing grant proposals, and submitting applications.

 Advantages: